Purpose of Study

 • develop an understanding of the history of music.

 Our music curriculum focuses on the three main areas identified from the national curriculum: Performing, Listening, Composing.
 We also teach a wider knowledge and understanding of the history of music throughout these 3 main areas.

 The learning in each half term will focus on a different key composer from history.
-We will study their own unique style, the period of history they lived in, find out why they wrote music and what it was for, and also learn what they were like as people.
+We will study their unique styles, the period of history they lived in, find out what the purposes and meanings were behind their music and also learn what they were like as people.

 In Reception, the children will be working on finding their voice through singing and listening to each other.

 In KS1, the children will learn about the many different elements that make up the music we listen to; they will listen to and perform a wide range of music and will learn how to listen with attention and identify different aspects of the music.

 In KS2, the children will work on reading musical notation, for reading and performing well-known pieces of music and also for writing their own original compositions.